Digital Appendix

 Interactive visualization of all chapter figures.

-Chapter 9: Measuring Dialogism in Latin Epic
+Chapter 9.
+Patrick J. Burns, Measuring Dialogism in Latin Epic

 Raw code and data for each case study are available from the authors on request during review.
 At publication, data and code will be released in a public GitHub repository to promote reproducible research.